SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-dragon-green.md

 <ins>Poison Breath (recharge 2/6).</ins> The dragon inhales.
 At the beginning of its next turn, it exhales a short cone of poisonous gas instead of making attacks.

-Each creature in the area or ending their turn in the area must make a saving throw vs poison or take poison damage (4D6) and be poisoned until the end of their next turn, or half as much on a success.
+Each creature in the area or ending their turn in the area must make a saving throw vs poison or take poison damage (4D6) and be [poisoned](/2020/11/10/extra-rules/#conditions) until the end of their next turn, or half as much on a success.
 The cloud has a 1/4 chance of dissipating each turn.
 It provides light cover.
+Plants are immune to this attack.
 </details>

  ---